oduku1/Capstone-AnimeList/README.md

 * Flask API endpoint `/recommend`
 * Pulls user anime list from main API
-* Uses ML (XGBoost or collaborative filtering) to recommend new anime
+* Uses ML (collaborative filtering) to recommend new anime to user
 * Returns ranked list of recommendations to React

 ---